-The THS1060 package makes use of the Texas Instruments PowerPAD[TM] which, when soldered to a thermal land, creates a highly efficient path for heat energy and ground noise currents from the circuit die to the PCB ground plane.
-The silicon die in a PowerPAD[TM] package is bonded to a copper alloy plate with a thin layer of thermally and electrically conductive epoxy.
+If the device is to be used at ambient temperatures above the recommended operating temperatures, use of the PowerPAD[TM] is suggested.

 The copper alloy plate or PowerPAD[TM] is exposed on the bottom of the device package for a direct solder attachment to a PCB land or conductive pad.
-The land dimensions should have minimum dimensions equal to the package dimensions minus 2 mm, see Figure 25.
+The land dimensions should have minimum dimensions equal to the package dimensions minus 2 mm, see Figure 24.

-For a multilayer circuit board, a second land having dimensions equal to or greater than the land to which the device is soldered should be placed on the back of the circuit board (see Figure 26).
+For a multilayer circuit board, a second land having dimensions equal to or greater than the land to which the device is soldered should be placed on the back of the circuit board (see Figure 25).
 A total of 9 thermal vias or plated through-holes should be used to connect the two lands to a ground plane (buried or otherwise) having a minimum total area of 3 inches square in 1 oz. copper.
-For the THS1060 package, the thermal via centers should be spaced at a minimum of 1 mm.
+For the THS1050 package, the thermal via centers should be spaced at a minimum of 1 mm.
 The ground plane need not be directly under or centered around the device footprint if a wide ground plane thermal run having a width on the order of the device is used to channel the heat from the vias to the larger portion of the ground plane.
-The THS1060 package has a standoff of 0.19 mm or 7.5 mils.
-In order to apply the proper amount of solder paste to the land. a solder paste stencil with a 6 mils thickness is recommended for this device.
+The THS1050 package has a standoff of 0.19 mm or 7.5 mils.
+In order to apply the proper amount of solder paste to the land, a solder paste stencil with a 6 mils thickness is recommended for this device.
 Too thin a stencil may lead to an inadequate connection to the land.
 Too thick a stencil may lead to beading of solder in the vicinity of the pins which may lead to shorts.
 For more information, refer to Texas Instruments literature number SLMA002 PowerPAD[TM] Thermally Enhanced Package.